 Our Psychological AI makes this evaluation superfluous through automatic analysis.
 And we do not only claim this, but can also prove measures of quality such as prognostic validity in our own and other studies.

 The 100 Worte PSYCHOLOGICAL AI captures implicit motives similar to methods that have been used successfully for a long time (e.g. Thematic Perception Test TAT).
 And this is how the analysis works:

-- The text to be analysed is compared with our nine motif dictionaries.
+- The text to be analyzed is compared with our nine motive dictionaries.
 Individual words signal certain motives, e.g. "existed" the performance motive.

 - Finally, it is also examined whether the word in question is denied.
 Because even then it has a different meaning and must be evaluated differently.
 For this we look at whether the word in question is in a negation (e.g. "not").

 Thanks to this unique technology, we are leaders in the recognition of implicit motives from language.

 If you want to read more about the topic motives, we can recommend you our blogarticle (although only in german): Die Bedeutung der Motive für Mensch und Unternehmen

 HOW WE USE MACHINE LEARNING